mrokuu/bookingapp/README.md

 # Bookingapp

 App for scheduling doctor appointments.
+A multi-layer architecture was used.

 #  Technologies